vanidesai/uwc/uwc_common/README_UWC_Common_API.md

 			1. Namespace: zmq_handler
 			2. Description:
 			bool zmq_handler::prepareCommonContext(std::string topicType)
-			Prepare all EIS contexts for zmq communications based on topic configured in SubTopics or PubTopics section from 				docker-compose.yml file
+			Prepare all EII contexts for zmq communications based on topic configured in SubTopics or PubTopics section from 				docker-compose.yml file
 			Input: opic type to create context for, value is either "sub" or "pub"
 			Return: true : on success, false : on error
 	3. getSubCTX():